7 Common Intensifiers to Improve your English Fluency

--When you use them, you’d sound more natural.
-You also sound a bit more formal, educated, refined, cultured, and most of all more advanced and fluent in English.
-You can use these in speaking and writing, that’s why it’s important to be familiar with these collocations.
+- You’d sound more natural.
+You also sound a bit more formal, educated, refined, cultured, and, most of all, more advanced and fluent in English.
+You can use these in speaking and writing, that’s why it’s crucial to be familiar with these collocations.

 - You can use these in academic situations like essays, TOEFL, and IELTS.
-Imagine when you start using these types of expressions rather than regular vocabulary, you’re going get higher marks in school and in your tests.
+You can expect higher marks when you use these types of expressions rather than regular vocabulary.

 7 Commonly used Collocations in formal English

 We will study SEVEN collocations or expressions used very commonly in academic and business circles.
 It depends on the situation, but you don’t have to use these collocations when speaking with friends.
 They are more appropriate for business situations.